yueli711/COVID-19/README.md

 This repository presents all analyses done for the paper "Gene Expression Signature of SARS-CoV-2 Drives Development of COVID-19".
 Each folder contains the codes for the results described in the paper.

+# Datasets

+You will need the following datasets for running all the codes:

+1. Generate Table 1 and Figure 1A, B of 25 gene expression signature: cell24_4.csv, it will generate 24celllines_4patients_norm.txt during the process.
+2. Generate Figure 1C left：

 cell24_4patients_25yueli.R

-Use 24 celllines as training set, 4 patients as test set, generte 25 gene signature.
+Use 24 celllines as training set, 4 patients as test set, generate 25 gene expression signature.

 5_6_7_16_15positive.R